Sponsored by Janssen Research and Development

 The Good Thinking student science blog award (£200)

 The best science blog award (£500)

 The IOP student science publication award (£300 winner/£200 runner up).
 Sponsored by IOP Publishing and the Institute of Physics.

 Lifetime achievement awards are granted in some years by the ABSW Executive Board.
 There is no cash prize associated with this award.

 2014 Contest Year

 All entries must have been first published or broadcast between 1 January 2013 and 31 December 2013 inclusive.
-Awards open for entry on Wed 12 February 2014 and close at midnight on Sun 23 March 2014
+Awards opened for entry on Wed 12 February 2014 and closed at midnight on Sun 23 March 2014

 Rules and Regulations - click here

 The 2011 Awards Ceremony in Photos Friday 8 July 2011 (Credit for all images: Fusion - Waterside Studio)